Oops and Daisies

 8. Pour the batter into the pan, and bake for about 45 minutes.
 To make sure it’s done, stick the center with a knife, and VERY little dough should come out… we like ours just a tad underdone!

-Oh and don’t forget to save a little batter for yourself, and maybe the kiddos too.
-And, yes, I was enjoying the banana bread so much I forget to take a final pic of the banana bread before the family started devouring it… it’s that good!
+Oh, and don’t forget to save a little batter for yourself, and maybe the kiddos too.
+And, yes, I was enjoying the banana bread so much I forget to take a final pic of the banana bread before the family started devouring it.
+It’s that good!
 Enjoy!

 ~~~~~